Rui Costa

 Rui Manuel César Costa (/pt/; born 29 March 1972) is a Portuguese former professional footballer who is the 34th president of sports club Benfica.

-He also succeeded Luís Filipe Vieira as president of the club's SAD board of directors.

 Costa spent the majority of his football career with Benfica in Portugal and Fiorentina and AC Milan in Italy.
 In a top-flight career spanning 17 years, he won several trophies, including one Primeira Liga title, one Taça de Portugal, one Serie A title, three Coppa Italia, one UEFA Champions League and one UEFA Super Cup.
 A Portuguese international, he amassed 94 caps and scored 26 goals for A Seleção and represented the country in three UEFA European Championships and one FIFA World Cup.

 Costa usually played as an attacking midfielder and was particularly known for his excellent technique, playmaking ability, and eye for goal from midfield.
-He is regarded as one of the best midfielders in world football and one of Portugal's best players of all time.
+He was regarded as one of the best midfielders in world football in his prime and one of Portugal's best players of all time.
 In 2004, he was named by Pelé in the FIFA 100 as one of the 125 greatest living football players.